abdhmohammadi/KidMath/README.md

 ## Project Description
 KidMath is an engaging educational game designed to help elementary school students learn and practice basic arithmetic operations.
 The game focuses on addition and subtraction of two-digit numbers, making it perfect for first-grade students.

+Image data for game levels(assets) will be uploaded later.

 ## Screenshots
 <table>
 <tr>